joallard/emailness/README.md

 And have a great day.

-*If this gem is what you needed but had any hesitation or cognitive load in choosing it, please let me know!*
+*This gem is meant to be trivially easy to choose, install, and use.
+If that could be improved any way, please let me know!*

 ---